Jimmy062006/ESIClient.Dotcore/docs/AssetsApi.md

 # **PostCorporationsCorporationIdAssetsNames**
 > List<Object> PostCorporationsCorporationIdAssetsNames (int? corporationId, List<long?> itemIds, string datasource = null, string token = null)

-Get coporation asset names
+Get corporation asset names

 Return names for a set of item ids, which you can get from corporation assets endpoint.
-Only valid for items that can customize names, like containers or ships.  - --  Requires one of the following EVE corporation role(s): Director
+Only valid for items that can customize names, like containers or ships  - --  Requires one of the following EVE corporation role(s): Director

 ### Example
 ```csharp